BrBorghi/new_note_with_timestamp/README.md

 # New Note with Timestamp
-_A plugin for "The Archive" application_
+_A plug-in for "The Archive" application_

 Creates a new note with timestamp and title
   - The user is prompted for a title